 Finally, after much patience and time, and having ultimately attended a 2-3 hour interview, you will usually need to wait a further 2-3 weeks for your green card to be processed.

-Processing Stage Current Timeframe
+Processing Stage | Current Timeframe |

-USCIS Petition Approval Varies by petition type; check USCIS processing times
+USCIS Petition Approval | Varies by petition type; check USCIS processing times |

-National Visa Center (NVC) Case Creation As of March 3, 2025, processing cases received from USCIS on February 19, 2025
+National Visa Center (NVC) Case Creation | As of Jun 9, 2025, NVC is creating cases for petitions it received from USCIS on 3 Jun 2025—a backlog of about 6 days |

 Premium processing: fast-tracked US visa processing times

 In some cases, premium processing may be available with USCIS for a fee, for example, for immigrant and nonimmigrant employment petitions.
 Under this service, USCIS provides a guarantee that some adjudicative action will be taken on the case within either 15 or 45 calendar days, although this does not necessarily guarantee that the petition will be approved.
+The 15-day clock begins next business day after USCIS issues the receipt.

 When it comes to visa interview appointments, while you can request an expedited appointment, there is no priority service available.
 An expedited appointment will only be granted at the discretion of the Embassy or Consulate if there is an unforeseen and urgent situation, such as a funeral, medical emergency or school start date, although the circumstances considered for expedited appointments may vary from country to country.